nation3/law/Constitution.linked.md

 ### Citizenship Rights
 a) Every Citizen shall have governance power over the DAO, as determined by this Constitution and the Designated Smart Contracts.
 #) Every Citizen shall have the right to access all services provided by Nation3.
-#) Every Citizen shall be entitled to a fair hearing within a reasonable time before a Nested Court for the determination of their rights and obligations, or in the event of any criminal charge against them.
+#) Every Citizen shall be entitled to a fair hearing within a reasonable time before a Nested Court or the Supreme Court for the determination of their rights and obligations, or in the event of any criminal charge against them.
 The hearing shall be conducted in private unless a judge decides otherwise pursuant to law in the interest of morals, public order, the security of Nation3 or the interests of the parties and witnesses.

 ### Citizenship Duties
 a) Every Citizen shall uphold this Constitution and participate in DAO Governance in order to ensure that the DAO keeps its spirit loyal to the Nation3 Manifesto.